-From Our “Ask a Question” mailbag: “What is a Special Needs Trust?”
+From Our “Ask a Question” Mailbag: “What is a Special Needs Trust?

-A Special Needs Trust is a trust designed to hold assets for a person receiving needs-based government benefits.
+A Special Needs Trust is an irrevocable trust designed to hold assets for a person receiving needs-based government benefits.
 The person who benefits from the trust is the “beneficiary.”
-Typically, the beneficiary is an individual with physical or mental disabilities who qualifies for needs-based benefits, such as Medicaid.
+Typically, the beneficiary is an individual with physical or mental disabilities who qualify for needs-based benefits, such as Medicaid.
 Giving this person money or making them an heir would disqualify them.
 Special Needs Trusts were created to hold assets for these people without excluding them from the benefits.
 A Special Needs Trust allows you to look out for your loved one by providing them with the little extras that will improve their life.

 Special Needs Trusts Allow the Beneficiary to Benefit From Trust Assets Without Being Disqualified From Needs-Based Benefits.

 The Trust’s Trustee looks out for your loved one.
 Because many people with physical and mental disabilities are not able to manage money, they need help.
 A Special Needs Trust allow you to pick someone to help.
 This helper can be a family member or a professional Trustee.
-This person then manages the asset for the Beneficiary.
+This person then manages the assets for the Beneficiary.
 Think of the Trust providing your loved one a protective wall.
 This wall provides shelter from waste, abuse, and theft.
 While protecting the assets, the Trustee has the discretion to use the trust’s funds to make your loved one’s life better.

 Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!